OmkarRPrabhu007/GameHub/README.md

 - **Move Calculation**: The `best_move` function uses a minimax algorithm to evaluate the game tree and choose the best move.
 - **Game Loop**: The main function (`main`) controls the game flow, alternating turns between players until one player wins or the game ends in a draw.
 - **Customizable Start**: Players can choose to start first or second, and they can select their character ('R' for red or 'B' for blue) at the beginning of the game.

+---
+## Tic-Tac-Toe Game

+The Tic-Tac-Toe game is a classic two-player game implemented in C++.
+Players take turns placing their respective marks ('X' or 'O') on a 4x4 grid.
+The objective is to be the first to form a horizontal, vertical, or diagonal line of your mark.

+### Features

+- **Board Representation**: The board is represented using a 2D character array, where each element represents a cell on the board.
+An empty cell is represented by `'.'`.

+- **Board Visualization**: The `printBoard` function displays the current state of the board.
+Each player's moves are displayed with their respective marks ('X' in red and 'O' in green).
+Empty cells are represented by `'.'`.

+- **Validation**: The `isValidMove` function checks if a move is valid by ensuring the selected cell is within bounds and not already occupied.

+- **Gameplay Mechanics**: Players alternate turns, with 'X' starting the game.
+The `makeMove` function allows each player to place their mark on an empty cell on the board.

+- **Winning Condition**: The `hasWon` function checks if either player has formed a winning line horizontally, vertically, or diagonally.

+- **End Game Conditions**: The game ends when a player wins, the board is full resulting in a draw, or when a player makes an invalid move.